Singh-Prakash07/Notes/create_git_github_rep.md

 ```
 git remote -v
 ```
-# disclaimer
+> [!Note]
-+ An error often happen if you created a repository on GitHub with a README file or a license, but you haven't pulled those files down to your local machine yet.
+> An error often happen if you created a repository on GitHub with a README file or a license, but you haven't pulled those files down to your local machine yet.

 + To fix this, you need to pull the changes from the remote repository before you can push your own work.
 1. Pull the changes from the remote repository: This command will fetch the latest changes from the remote main branch and merge them into your local main branch.